 A.P.
-Pharma, Inc. (the "Company," "we," "us" and "our") is a specialty pharmaceutical company developing pharmaceutical products using our proprietary BiochronomerTM polymer-based drug delivery technology.
+Pharma, Inc. (the "Company," "we," "us" and "our") is a specialty pharmaceutical company developing pharmaceutical products using our proprietary Biochronomer[TM] polymer-based drug delivery technology.
 Our primary focus is on our lead product candidate, APF530, which is being developed for the prevention of chemotherapy-induced nausea and vomiting (CINV).
 In May 2009, we filed a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act seeking approval for APF530.
 We are seeking regulatory approval of APF530 for the prevention of acute CINV for patients undergoing both moderately and highly emetogenic chemotherapy, and for prevention of delayed CINV for patients undergoing moderately emetogenic chemotherapy.
 In March 2010, we received a Complete Response Letter to the APF530 NDA.
 Since receiving the Complete Response Letter, we have been working to address the issues raised by the FDA.
 We met with the FDA in February and March 2011 to clarify the work needed to resubmit the NDA.
 Based on our discussions with the FDA and our assessment of the work remaining, we expect to resubmit the APF530 NDA during the first half of 2012.
-If we obtain regulatory approval for APF530, we intend to seek a collaborative arrangement to commercialize APF530, or anticipate obtaining additional funding and resources that would be required to launch APF350 without a partner.
+If we obtain regulatory approval for APF530, we intend to seek a collaborative arrangement to commercialize APF530, or anticipate obtaining additional funding and resources that would be required to launch APF530 without a partner.

 In addition to APF530, we have a pipeline of other product candidates that use our Biochronomer technology.
-One product candidate, an undisclosed opiate for a long-acting pain management product, has been licensed on a world-wide basis to Merial Limited for use with companion animals.
 Further development of our pipeline products has been temporarily deferred in order to focus managerial and financial resources on the APF530 resubmission responsive to issues identified in the March 2010 Complete Response Letter.

 The accompanying unaudited condensed financial statements have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 All adjustments (all of which are of a normal recurring nature) considered necessary for a fair presentation have been included.
 We have evaluated subsequent events through the date that these financial statements were issued.
-Operating results for the three months ended March 31, 2011 are not indicative of the results that may be expected for the year ending December 31, 2011 or for any other period.
+Operating results for the three and six months ended June 30, 2011 are not indicative of the results that may be expected for the year ending December 31, 2011 or for any other period.
 The condensed balance sheet as of December 31, 2010 has been derived from the audited financial statements as of that date but it does not include all of the information and notes required by U.S. GAAP.
 These unaudited condensed financial statements and the notes thereto should be read in conjunction with the audited financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2010 filed with the Securities and Exchange Commission (SEC) on March 28, 2011, as amended on May 2, 2011 (our "2010 10-K").